igorwojda/android-showcase/README.md

 * [Android samples](https://github.com/android) - official Android samples repository
 * [Roxie](https://github.com/ww-tech/roxie) - solid example of `common state` approach together witch very good documentation
+* [Kotlin Android template](https://github.com/cortinico/kotlin-android-template) - template that lets you create an Android/Kotlin project and be up and running in a few seconds.

 ## Known issues
 - `ktlint` `import-ordering` rule conflicts with IDE default formatting rule, so it have to be [disabled](.editorconfig)